On the balance of probabilities if you own a flat in Disley you actually own a long leasehold interest over your property

 Royal Bank of Scotland | Mortgage term plus 30 years. |

-Regardless of whether you are a tenant or a freeholder in Disley,the lease extension lawyers that we work with will always be prepared to discuss any residential leasehold matters and offer you the benefit of their experience and the close ties they enjoy with Disley valuers.
+Regardless of whether you are a tenant or a freeholder in Disley,the lease extension experts that we work with will always be prepared to discuss any residential leasehold matters and offer you the benefit of their experience and the close ties they enjoy with Disley valuers.